lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

 ![](img/img-153-1-screen.jpg)

-1. **SHOT Locations**.
+7\. **SHOT Locations**.
 Enables/disables the display of missile engagement locations as green X symbols.
      Ownship missile engagement locations are displayed in full-intensity green.
 Missile engagement locations received via the datalink are displayed in partial-intensity green.

+SHOT symbols represent locations to which an AGM-114 missile has been fired for the purposes of post- attack battle damage assessment (BDA).
+These symbols do not indicate whether the AGM-114 successfully hit a target nor what target was actually struck by the missile.

+See TSD SHOT sub-page in the Datalink chapter for more information. /link

 #### TSD Coordinate (COORD) Sub-page